wdawson/okta.github.io/_source/_posts/2018-12-20-build-basic-web-app-with-mvc-angular.md

 Nothing special here, a standard `Id` property that represents a unique identifier for every row within a table and Entity Framework will use a naming convention and automatically set it as a primary key for this table.
 You definitely need the `Distance` property to track your jogs, a `Description` to describe the jog and `CreatedAt` property for an audit trail.

-Next, create an ApplicationDbContext class inside of a new folder called Data.
+Next, create an `ApplicationDbContext` class inside of a new folder called `Data`.
 For now, it will be pretty straightforward:

 ```cs
 using System.Data.Entity;